Our Teachers:

 MISS Dee

-Ms. Dee, a referral from two other PSA teachers, has worked at our school for 6 years.
+Miss Dee, a referral from two other PSA teachers, has worked at our school for 8 years.
 With the help of the school, she became a certified preschool teacher in 2020.
 Ms. Dee stayed in her last position at MGH for 35 years!
 She brings that same dedication each day to the classroom.
 Here is what she has to say on the Reggio approach, “I like the natural materials and how the kids can create things with them.”

-MISS Nora
+MISS ENIKO

 Philosophy

-Both Ms. Kimberly, our Founder /Head of School and PSA are committed to providing a solid academic base for young children while simultaneously focusing on how important having fun and playing contributes to their development
+Both Miss Kimberly, our Founder /Head of School and PSA are committed to providing a solid academic base for young children while simultaneously focusing on how important having fun and playing contributes to their development

 PSA formed its curriculum using the best practices from many different philosophies and approaches as sources to create a well-rounded educational experience for our students.
 These sources include, but are not limited to, the following: the Reggio approach, the Montessori philosophy, the Massachusetts Department of Education Curriculum Standards, and the Winchester Public Schools curriculum.
 Our philosophy creates a learning environment that enhances student’s intellectual and cognitive development in all areas with a focus on expressive, communicative, and cognitive language skills.
 We believe that children, their families and society all benefit from a high-quality, early childhood program and that there is a critical link between a child’s early experiences and later successes in life.
 The mission of the school is to provide a model preschool program responsive to the changing needs of children, parents, and community.
 The program supports a strong working relationship among children, teachers, parents, and the community.